 With that said, the Kawai ES8 is not the most portable digital piano in the world.
 And for those who are looking primarily for a gigging keyboard, this might be a real deal-breaker.

 For example, the Yamaha P255 is smaller and considerably lighter than the Kawai, which means it will be slightly easier to carry around.

-At the same time, it’s not quite as good as the ES8 when it comes to playing experience and extra features.
+At the same time, it’s not quite as good as the ES8 when it comes to the piano playing experience and extra features.
 So let’s call it a draw.